 - Pupils with SEN are encouraged to be part of the school council and to have a voice.
-Students are consulted through assemblies and can voice thoughts and opinions to TA's and Tutors. - Pupils with SEN are also encouraged to take part in social activities both on and off site, to promote teamwork/building friendships etc. - Across the school we have developed a way to support social and emotional development specific to ASC.
-We aim to demonstrate that as educational establishments we could truly state that we have an embedded clinical and therapeutic approach to learning and social development. - We have a dedicated Pastoral support lead at Hanley who monitors behaviour and welfare as well as Youth Mental Health First-aiders. - We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days to include visits from therapeutic organisations e.g., ponies and promote healthy exercise and eating. - We have 'Sleep Right' staff who are supporting young people and parents to devise better programmes to support a good night's sleep which ultimately impacts on wellbeing.
+Students are consulted through assemblies and can voice thoughts and opinions to TA's and Tutors. - Pupils with SEN are also encouraged to take part in social activities (Feel Good Friday) club to promote teamwork/building friendships etc. - Across the school we have developed a way to support social and emotional development specific to ASC.
+We aim to demonstrate that as an educational establishment we could truly state that we have an embedded clinical and therapeutic approach to learning and social development. - We have a dedicated Pastoral support lead who monitors behaviour and welfare as well as Youth Mental Health First-aiders. - We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support.